MicrosoftDocs/biztalk-docs/biztalk/core/how-to-disable-a-bam-primary-import-database-reference.md

 ---
 description: "Learn more about: How to Disable a BAM Primary Import Database Reference"
-title: "How to Disable a BAM Primary Import Database Reference | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "How to Disable a BAM Primary Import Database Reference" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 78d2d644-6ebb-4051-ae59-af7d0fb75753
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Disable a BAM Primary Import Database Reference
 Administrators use the **disable-reference** command to disable a reference to a specified BAM Primary Import database.